belyas/phpistcustomerregistrationblocker/README.md

 Download the zip file, then go to the back office of your Prestashop -> Modules menu and click on `Add a new module` and upload the the zip file.

 You can also clone the repo and put it on your `modules` folder.

+## License
+This module is released under the MIT license.
+See the complete license in the module:

+``LICENSE.md``